BaseHead Server Setup

-BaseHead now has the ability to access a centralized database with a custom version of cubeSQL.
+BaseHead has the ability to access a centralized database using a custom version of cubeSQL.
 This allows you to share and edit the same database without file locking issues.
 This also gives you the ability to import new files and rename existing files at the same time with up to 10,000 concurrent connections all with user permissions.

 Here’s some of what the cubeSQL server will allow you to do:

 - Users Permissions are settable to allow some users to edit the database and lock others out.
 (Great for students or interns to prevent them for doing damage)

 - Users can add files to the database and at the same time others could be editing [descriptions] while others are searching and playing without Database locking problems.

 - Faster searching compared to just putting the Database on a server and selecting it since the client/server connection is compressed for speed benefits.